tlk3/redis-debug-job/README.md

 ### Steps to install and run:

 1. pip install -r requirements.txt
+2. setup redis-stack-server (locally or using docker)
-2. run_celery.sh (to start celery worker)
+3. run_celery.sh (to start celery worker)
-3. python main.py (to start ingestion tasks)
+4. python main.py (to start ingestion tasks)

 ### write_df performance is bad: